AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-select-data-fields.md

 - Apply options to your data field sets.
 Select **Next** to edit the selected data fields and apply other field set options.
 Proceed to <xref:data-views-field-set-options>.

-- If you are satisfied with your field sets, select **Save** and proceed to <xref:data-view-choose-data-shape>.
+- If you are satisfied with your field sets, select **Apply** and proceed to <xref:data-view-choose-data-shape>.